torch/argcheck/README.md

 argcheck
 ========

-A powerful argument checker library for your lua functions.
+A powerful function argument checker and function overloading library for your Lua.

 Argcheck generates specific code for checking arguments of a function.
-This allows complex argument checking (possibly with optional values), with almost no overhead (with LuaJIT).
+This allows complex argument checking (possibly with optional values), with almost no overhead (with [LuaJIT](http://luajit.org)).
+Argcheck computes a tree of all possible variants of arguments, allowing efficient overloading and default argument management.

 Installation
 ------------